 Great relevancy value indicates the paragraph is contributing greatly to the overall SEO.
 Great job and keep up the good work!

-And of course, you want to be improving the readability for each paragraph too.
+And of course, you want to be improving the readability of each paragraph too.

-You will see both the overall grade and line-by-line readability score at the top right corner.
+You will see the overall readability grade at the top right corner.
 Here are some tips on how you can improve your content’s readability score:

 It will analyze the performance of your current content and tell you the “gap” that you need to improve upon.